bilsiq/comp723-text-mining/report.md

 ## Effects of using different data sets

-We found that slicing the data set into different portions did not have much effect on the results we obtained after we ran the algorithms ecstatically on Decision tree and MLP-Classifier.
+We found that slicing the data set into different portions did not have much effect on the results we obtained after we ran the algorithms on Decision tree and MLP-Classifier.
 However, we did notice an increase on the Naive Bayes classifier when splitting it the 2nd method.

-## Problems we Faced
+## Problems we faced
 One of the main challenges we faced is not having enough processing power to run the algorithms for vectorization.
 When we tried to run the vectorizing algorithms on our PCs we ended up getting